Gunshot-Sound-Studios/osgl-graphics/docs/Windows/opening-a-window.md

 # Opening a window

-In OSGL, a "window" is actually just a fancy name for an EditableImage.
-All that OSGL does, is wrap this EditableImage in an easy-to-use API for you; with **a lot** of handy features.
+In OSGL, a `Window` is an EditableImage.
+OSGL is wrapper around this EditableImage that gives you an easy-to-use API with many handy features.

 Before we can actually *draw* on our window, we need to create one.
 OSGL is split into *sub-modules* that each serve a different purpose (e.g, drawing on a window, creating a window, etc.).
 In this case, we want the `Window` class which allows us to create our window.